arvigeus/AZ-204/Questions/Cosmos DB.md

 ---

+Question: What is the purpose of the context object in a stored procedure in Azure Cosmos DB?

+- [ ] It provides access to the database schema and metadata.
+- [ ] It allows for the creation of new collections within the database.
+- [x] It provides access to all operations that can be performed in Azure Cosmos DB, and access to the request and response objects.

+Answer: The context object in a stored procedure provides access to all operations that can be performed in Azure Cosmos DB, and access to the request and response objects.

+---

+Question: What is the role of pretriggers in Azure Cosmos DB?

+- [ ] Pretriggers are automatically executed for each database operation.
+- [x] Pretriggers are executed before modifying a database item and must be specified for each database operation where you want them to execute.
+- [ ] Pretriggers are used to execute operations after modifying a database item.

+Answer: Pretriggers in Azure Cosmos DB are executed before modifying a database item and they need to be specified for each database operation where they should execute.

+---

+Question: What is the purpose of the lease container in the Azure Cosmos DB change feed processor?

+- [ ] It stores the data from which the change feed is generated.
+- [ ] It processes the change feed across multiple workers.
+- [x] It acts as a state storage and coordinates processing the change feed across multiple workers.

+Answer: The lease container acts as a state storage and coordinates processing the change feed across multiple workers.

+---

 Question: Your company is developing a new online multiplayer game.
 The game includes a feature that shows a global leaderboard to players.
 The leaderboard doesn't have to be up-to-the-minute for each player, but any lag should be within a defined limit.
 What consistency level would be most suitable for this scenario?

 - [ ] Strong